kmlawson/history-of-history-in-east-asia/seminars.md

 Murthy, Viren, and Axel Schneider, eds. *The Challenge of Linear Time: Nationhood and the Politics of History in East Asia*.
 BRILL, 2013.
 (P)

 Pai, Hyung Il. *Constructing 'Korean' Origins: A Critical Review of Archaeology, Historiography, and Racial Myth in Korean State-Formation Theories*.
 Cambridge, Mass.; London: Harvard University Press, 2000.
-(P)
+(P) [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3009703)

 Robinson, Michael.
 'National Identity and the Thought of Sin Ch'aeho: Sadaejuŭi and Chuch'e in History and Politics'. *The Journal of Korean Studies* 5 (1984): 121--42.